Thomas Nairn: Time with the Seceders

 distance from the one from which he and they had withdrawn.
-Shortly after Mr Nairn's second secession, he formed a connection with the Rev. Mr M'Millan of Balmaclellan, and with him became joint founder of the Reformed Presbytery.
-He left his new connection some time after, and again returned to the Established Church.
-The congregation at Abbotshall, from which he had withdrawn, did not, however, consider their connection with Mr Nairn properly dissolved till the Synod by a public deed declared it to be so.
+Shortly after Nairn's second secession, he formed a connection with the Rev. Mr M'Millan of Balmaclellan, and with him became joint founder of the Reformed Presbytery.
+The congregation at Abbotshall, from which he had withdrawn, did not, however, consider their connection with Nairn properly dissolved until the Synod declared it to be so by a public deed.

 Time with the Old Dissenters

-After the Revolution the United Societies lost all three of their ministers who joined the reconstituted Church of Scotland.
+After the Revolution, the Scottish Covenanters had broken from the Presbyterian church and named themselves the 'United Societies', with over 6,000 members.
+By 1689, the United Societies lost all three of their ministers as they had joined the reconstituted Church of Scotland.
 For many years the Societies continued to worship in what was, in practical purposes, a small denomination with no ministers.
-After around 16 years John M'Millan joined the Society people but being a single ordained minister, lacked the authority to ordain other men to the ministry.
-This meant he was the only man who the Societies accepted who could for example baptise or administer the Lord's Supper.
-An attempt made to induce Ebenezer Erskine to join with the United Societies when he seceded from the Established Church in 1733 was not successful.
-On 1 August 1743, Thomas Nairn, who had left the established Church of Scotland and joined the Associate Presbytery, came over to the Societies, which were then constituted as the Reformed Presbytery.
-Mr. Nairn came from Abbotshall in Fife who had been a Secession minister.
+In 1706 John M'Millan joined the United Societies.
+However, being a single ordained minister, he lacked the authority to ordain other men to the ministry.
+For 37 years, he was the only man who the Societies would allow to baptise members or administer the Lord's Supper.
+An attempt made to induce Ebenezer Erskine to join with the United Societies when he seceded from the Established Church in 1733; however, this was not successful.

+On 1 August 1743, Nairn joined the Associate Presbytery, came over to the Societies, which were then constituted as the Reformed Presbytery.
 The Presbytery was constituted at Braehead, Carnwath, and ordained new ministers, one of whom, John Cuthbertson, was despatched to support the cause in Pennsylvania.

-The Seceders evidently did not consider their connection with Nairn ended by these proceedings, for in November 1747 he was served with a libel.
+The Seceders did not consider their connection with Nairn ended by these proceedings, and in November 1747 he was served with a libel.
 The case dragged on till February 1750, when he was formally excommunicated.

 Nairn’s subsequent connection with the Reformed Presbyterian Church is obscure owing to the absence of the records.
-He was sent on at least one mission to the adherents- of the Church in Ireland in 1744, but he appears to have left the Presbytery soon after joining it.
+He was sent on at least one mission to the adherents of the Church in Ireland.
+He appears to have left the Presbytery soon after joining it.
 He was brought under its censure, it is understood, because of some ecclesiastical misdemeanour.
+He left his new connection some time after, and again returned to the Established Church.